dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 This is the annual release from Lake Powell to achieve the specified storage volumes in Lake Powell and Lake Mead.
 Compare to numbers such as 7 to 9 maf per year that are the target of equalization releases (Figure 10){USBR, 2007
 \#2736}.
-But note that as combined storage declines, it will become harder to achieve the 7-9 maf targets.
+Note that as combined storage declines, it will become harder to achieve the 7-9 maf targets.
+This Powell release is calculated as (all terms maf):

+Powell Release = -[Powell end storage] + [Powell start storage] + [Powell Natural Inflow] – [Upper Basin Consume] – [Powell Evaporation] (Equation 3)

 A negative release is infeasible and means too much water is already in Lake Mead.
-Specify a lower percentage in Step 7.
+Specify a lower percentage in Step 7 – lower Powell end storage.

 ### (iii) Turbine release water temperature